Fishbowler/fishbowler.net/content/posts/iceberg-of-inferred-acceptance-criteria.md

 date: 2022-11-25
 categories : ["testing"]
 layout: post
-draft: true
+draft: false
 ---

-When refining a ticket we come up with Acceptance Criteria, deemed to be “The stuff that needs to be done in order to ship”.
+When refining a ticket at Peppy (and likely lots of other places) we come up with Acceptance Criteria, deemed to be “The stuff that needs to be done in order to ship”.
 A piece of work must meet these criteria in order to ship.

 They’re inherently incomplete.
 They can’t possibly list everything.